-During the qualification, all cells in subgroup A shall be equipped with front and rear interconnectors (in conformance with clause 7.5.10.2) after step 6 (in conformance with Table 7-2).
+During the qualification, all cells in subgroup A shall be equipped with front and rear interconnectors, in conformance with clause 7.5.10.2, and after step 6 in conformance with Table 7-2.

+The presence of coverglasses inhibits the pull test on the front side interconnects, then Subgroup A can be split into two equal cell groups, one group with front interconnectors and the other with rear interconnectors.

 ECSS-E-ST-20-08_0090431

 The supplier shall provide details of the outcome of the qualification programme to the customer.